The Cape Cod Commission's Administration & Finance staff support the agency in carrying out its planning, technical, and regulatory work.

 Who reviews the Commission's budget?

-As a department of Barnstable County regional government, the Cape Cod Commission's proposed budget is reviewed and approved by the three elected Barnstable County Commissioners (the executive branch of county government) and the 15 elected town representatives that comprise the Barnstable County Assembly of Delegates (the legislative branch).
+As an agency of Barnstable County regional government, the Cape Cod Commission's proposed budget is reviewed and approved by the three elected Barnstable County Commissioners (the executive branch of county government) and the 15 elected town representatives that comprise the Barnstable County Assembly of Delegates (the legislative branch).

 Who controls the money?